-A founding Director of DC Research, Jonathan brings over twenty years of academic, policy development and consultancy experience as a research economist, evaluator and project manager to the business.
+A founding Director of DC Research, Jonathan brings over 23 years of academic, policy development and consultancy experience as a research economist, evaluator and project manager to the business.
 He is a Fellow of the Regional Studies Association, and a Member of the Institute of Economic Development.

 Jonathan is a highly experienced researcher, evaluator and project manager specialising in assessing and evaluating impacts derived from investments, projects and programmes, and has well established expertise in assessing economic value and impact across a number of sectors and locations.

 Jonathan has delivered a wide range of evaluative studies during his career, working with thematic and area based regeneration programmes funded through local, regional, national and European mechanisms, including the delivery of area based grant programme and project evaluations, as well as BIS/IEF compliant evaluation studies.